A note on higher almost ring theory: Introduction

-exhibiting the $I$-almost $A$-modules as a split Verdier quotient of $\Mod(A)$, as desired; furthermore, if $A$ is an $\mathbb E_k$-algebra, the entire recollement is suitably $\mathbb E_{k-1}$-multiplicative, though we shall not further expound that here.
+exhibiting the $I$-almost $A$-modules as a split Verdier quotient of $\Mod(A)$, as desired.
+Furthermore, if $A$ is an $\mathbb E_k$-algebra, the entire recollement is suitably $\mathbb E_{k-1}$-multiplicative on general grounds.

-We end this introduction with a typical example, which illustrates the extended range of applicability offered by the removal of the flatness assumption: On the one hand, consider for $K$ a field the commutative ring
+We end this introduction with three examples, which illustrate the extended range of applicability offered by the removal of the flatness assumption: \begin{enumerate} \item On the one hand, consider for $K$ a field the commutative ring

 together with the ideal

 which is evidently idempotent.
 It is flat only for $n=1$ but nevertheless $I_n \otimes^\mathbb L_{R_n} I_n = I_n$ so that